luyadev/luya/docs/guide/concept-hooks.md

 # Hook

-LUYA has a built in Hooking mechanism, which allows you to print code in various sections.
-The {{luya\Hook}} class is similar to Yii Events.
+LUYA has a built in hooking mechanism which allows you to print code in various sections.
+The {{luya\Hook}} class is similar to [Yii events](http://www.yiiframework.com/doc-2.0/guide-concept-events.html).

 Let´s assume we have a layout file with a section output which is used sometimes but could be blank as well: